-If you're asking yourself what the difference is between a wine fridge and a regular fridge, then honestly, you're asking a very valid question!
+If you're asking yourself what the difference is between a wine cooler and a regular fridge, then honestly, you're asking a very valid question!
 It's a common question we get asked by our customers (a lot).

 "Normal fridge vs a wine cooler - what's the difference?"